Kitchen Design Tip: Layer your Lighting

 That means it’s crucial that your lighting is both attractive and functional.
 It should both tie together each aspect of your kitchen and add function where it’s needed most.

 Lighting design experts recommend layering your lighting sources.
-In this article we’ll explore what that means and how you can, if used properly, create the correct ambiance and added function to your new kitchen, using the following four distinct lighting layers.
+In this article, we’ll explore what that means and how you can, if used properly, create the correct ambiance and added function to your new kitchen.

 Kitchen Lighting – Ambient Layer

 This is the first and most basic of the four layers.
 As an overhead light source, ambient lighting fixtures serve the most functional of needs, giving general illumination to your space.
 A designer well versed in lighting can help you select the ideal lighting plan for your space, ensuring that it is both tasteful and ties in with your design scheme.
 It is important that you consider the following:

 1. Provides basic general light

 3. Blends well with both traditional and modern décor

 The ambient light layer is usually provided by overhead lighting and adds general light for most activities.